Can I Return A Motorcycle After I Purchase It?

 There is really only one exception to this situation and that’s if the motorcycle falls under the “Lemon Law.”
 The Lemon Law is a rule governed in most states that protects consumers from buying new vehicles that are unsafe when promised otherwise.
 You usually have to have a warranty from the dealership for you to benefit from this law.

 There are a few states that do cover used motorcycles purchased at a dealership with a warranty under the Lemon Law.
-Check with your state to see if your it allows this.
-It doesn’t hurt to simply call up the dealership and discuss with them what you’re going through.
+Check with your state to see if yours allows this.
+It doesn’t hurt to simply call the dealership and discuss with them what you’re going through.

 Returning A Motorcycle To A Private Seller